 For puppies, removing every single item you don’t want them to chew is vital.
 Managing the environment is key here.
 This is why pens and crates are great when you are not actively supervising your dog.
 By that, I mean your eyes must be on the puppy ready to intervene the moment before it starts looking at your computer wires.
 It also prepares them for adolescence when destructive chewing can reach epic proportions especially if you have a high-energy dog.
 Teaching your dog how to deal with your absence (and those ‘passive supervision’ times when you are present physically but occupied mentally) will stop them ever developing bad habits in the first place.
 If habits have developed already, it also stops your dog getting a fix of something that is very rewarding and reinforcing.

 Don’t forget that if you have a persistent problem with a dog eating other dogs’ turds, or snaffling things on a walk, a muzzle can help.
 Muzzles are not a long-term solution but if it’s a very specific problem and a habit that is entrenched, a muzzle is certainly an option to consider, although not something that I would leave on an unsupervised dog.
-For a dog who self-mutilates or nibbles, you can also buy bitter-tasting sprays once you’ve ruled out pain.
-For a foot or tail-nibbling habit, bitter tastes on fur and plentiful access to more interesting chews can help stop the self-soothing and transfer it to a more appropriate chewable.
+For a dog who self-mutilates or nibbles, see your vet and a behaviourist in tandem.
+For a foot or tail-nibbling habit, it’s vital you break this endorphin-producing habit and have plentiful access to more interesting chews can help stop the self-soothing and transfer it to a more appropriate chewable.

 For dogs who chew or eat inappropriate things, managing their environment is crucial to preventing habits and breaking habits.
 Giving them lots of appropriate alternatives will help them refocus that energy.
 Muzzles, pens, supervision, leads and crates are your friends here.
 For dogs who can’t manage alone, this is especially vital.
 Rule out anxiety-based reasons and make sure your dog has been exercised before your absence as well as having zero access to contraband as well as bountiful access to the stuff you do want them to chew.
 When you’re present, a trade will help your dog understand what they should be chewing or eating.